aqlaboratory/openfold-3/docker/DOCKER.md

-## Updating the Lock File
+## Updating the production.lock file

 When you modify `environments/production.yml`, you need to regenerate the lock file to pin exact versions.
-This ensures reproducible builds.
+This ensures reproducible builds, prevents conda from resolving the environment again. `environment/production.lock` is then used for 'stable' builds.

 ```bash
 # Build the lock file generator image